 There are also opportunities for members and adults to volunteer at Presentation Day as room runners, room hosts, and teen and adult evaluators.

-In 2018, we held a 2-day Presentation Day workshop to help kids prepare, and we had 5 members participate, 2 of whom were primary members (ages 5-8).
+2018: We held a 2-day Presentation Day workshop to help kids prepare, and we had 5 members participate, 2 of whom were primary members (ages 5-8).
 All 3 non-primary members earned a Gold award and 2 of them decided to move on to the Area-level competition.
 From there, 1 of the members again earned a Gold award and went on to compete at the State Presentation Day.
 The other member missed it by 1 point!